huangzhichong/MyPresentation/markdown.md

   ### - database.rb
 ]
 .right-column[

-*database.rb* is moved under utilities, the module name is changed to `Utilities::DatabaseUtil`
+- *database.rb* is moved under utilities

+- the module name is changed to `Utilities::DatabaseUtil`

 ```ruby
 # old